celabtud/QUAD/README.md

 4. Extract Pin tool kit.

-	tar -xzf pin-2.12-55942-gcc.4.4.7-linux.tar.gz pin-2.12
+	tar -xzf pin-2.13-61206-gcc.4.4.7-linux.tar.gz pin-2.13-61206

-5. Define a path variable to pin directory and also add it to path as:

-	export PINHOME=$(MYHOME)/pin-2.12
-	export PATH=$(PATH):$(PINHOME)

-6. Download QUAD from github (https://github.com/celabtud/QUAD) or from (http://celabtud.github.com/QUAD/) to your home directory $(HOME), or any other directory where you want to install Quad.
+5. Download QUAD from github (https://github.com/celabtud/QUAD) or from (http://celabtud.github.com/QUAD/) to your home directory $(HOME), or any other directory where you want to install Quad.
 If you downloaded as tar.gz package, you will need to extract it.
 Rename the QUAD directory to `QUAD`.

-7. Change directory to QUAD
+6. Change directory to QUAD

 	cd QUAD

-8. Define a path variable for QUAD directory as:

-	export QUADHOME=$(MYHOME)/QUAD

-9. Make the QUAD tool by:
+7. Make the QUAD tool by:

-	make
+	make PIN_ROOT=/home/pin-2.13-61206

-This will create QUAD.so in the `obj-ia32` (or `intel-64` depending upon your architecture) directory.
+This will create QUAD.so in the `intel-64` (or `obj-ia32` depending upon your architecture) directory.
 This concludes the Quad setup and you are ready to use it.

 ###Note:
 The path variables defined in the above process are only for the current terminal session.
 So in order to make them useful for later use, you can do the following: